-What is ‘compartmentation’ and what do Donald Trump and the Atom Bomb have to do with it?
-In this post, we explain what compartmentation is and why it’s used – and sometimes abused – in the most sensitive situations.
+What is ‘compartmentation’?
+What do Donald Trump and the A-bomb have to do with it?
+Find out.
+In this post, I define compartmentation and how it’s used – and sometimes abused – in the most sensitive situations.

 Securing business-critical data

 ‘Since security is top of mind for IT, leaving employees to their own devices is not an option.
-Companies cannot take the chance of losing control of business-critical and sensitive data by having it compromised, corrupted, deleted, or worse,’ say Terry McClure and Leah Matuson, Senior Analysts, at the Enterprise Strategy Group.
-The ‘even worse’ could be seeing your data stolen and sold to competitors or rogue nations.
+Companies cannot take the chance of losing control of business-critical and sensitive data by having it compromised, corrupted, deleted, or worse,’ said Terry McClure and Leah Matuson, Senior Analysts, at the Enterprise Strategy Group.
+The ‘worse’ could be seeing your data stolen and sold to competitors or rogue nations.

 What is ‘compartmentation’?

 The implication is that it would be disastrous if such information got into the wrong hands.
-Think about Trump’s advisers’ proposals for what to do about Robert Mueller or how to respond in Venezuela.
+Think about Trump’s security advisers’ proposals for what to do about Russian attacks or how to respond in Venezuela.
 Going back years, think about the plans for the A-bomb.

 The idea of compartmentation is to provide secure, separate compartments to which only those who need to know the contents are granted access.